Parish Calendar

 The Monthly Community Meal

-Our free monthly Community Meals are held on the second Sunday of every month in Fogarty Hall, below the church, from 12:30 PM - 1:30 PM.
+Our free monthly Community Meals are held on the second Sunday of every month in Fogarty Hall, below the church, from 12:00 PM - 1:00 PM.
 We are also looking for volunteers to help set up tables and chairs, help cook and serve food, and/or clean up at the end of the event.
-If you can spend any amount of time between 8:30 AM and 2:30 PM to help out our Community Meals Team, please contact Cas Robertson (216) 534-4986 or Katie Corbett (216) 671-5890 Ext.20, email: kcorbett@blessedtrinitycleveland.org
+If you can spend any amount of time between 8:30 AM and 2:30 PM to help out our Community Meals Team, please contact Cas Robertson (216) 534-4986 or Briyant Hines (216)-671-5890 Ext.19, email: bhines@blessedtrinitycleveland.org

 Monthly Coffee & Donuts